 | Lancôme Rénergie Night | Night cream | Comforting, rich | Firming focus; normal → dry |

-| Lancôme Génifique Night | Night cream | Light-rich | Barrier support + radiance |
+| Lancôme Génifique Night | Night cream | Lightweight but nourishing | Barrier support + radiance |

-| Augustinus Bader The Rich Cream | Rich cream | Plush, occlusive | Very dry or winter skin |
+| Augustinus Bader The Rich Cream | Rich cream | Plush, occlusive | Very dry skin or winter conditions |

-| Estée Lauder ANR | Serum | Lightweight | Layerable nightly hydration/repair |
+| Estée Lauder ANR | Serum | Lightweight | Easy nightly hydration and barrier support |

-| SkinMedica TNS Recovery | Serum (growth factors) | Light gel | “Results” layer under creams |
+| SkinMedica TNS Recovery | Serum (growth factors) | Light gel | Targeted “results” step under creams |

-| Neocutis Bio Cream Firm Riche | Rich cream | Dense, cushiony | Dry, mature skin needing bounce |
+| Neocutis Bio Cream Firm Riche | Rich cream | Dense, cushiony | Dry, mature skin that wants more bounce |

 Pick by concern

-- Fine lines + texture: Estée Lauder ANR at night, Elemis or Tatcha Water Cream by day.
+- Fine lines + texture: Estée Lauder ANR at night; Elemis or Tatcha Water Cream by day.

 - Loss of firmness: Lancôme Rénergie Night or Neocutis Bio Cream Firm Riche.